kawane/songbook/README.md

 songbook
 ========

-Songbook is a extremely simple server that allows to store and edit songs chords and lyrics on our own server.
+Songbook is an extremely simple server that allows you to store and edit songs with chords and lyrics on your own server.
 It helps setting you free of web site full of distracting animations to focus on the song.

+It's meant be to as simple as possible, there is no user management, no rights, no

 It aims to be easily installed on a server, including for not technical users.
 Songbook can be easily installed